Bridges of the Grand Canal.

 Rialto Bridge, is one of the four bridges spanning the Grand Canal.

 The Rialto Bridge links San Marco (the administrative and religious centre) to the San Polo district (the financial and commercial centre) of Venice.
 It is a central point both within Venice and along the Grand Canal.
-Conveniently, the Rialto water-bus stop is alongside and the bridge is easily accessible on foot from much of Venice.
+Conveniently, the Rialto water-bus stop is alongside and is easily accessible on foot from much of Venice.
 Wherever you go, you will see signs directing you to the Rialto.

 The first dry crossing of the Grand Canal was a pontoon bridge built in 1181 by Nicolò Barattieri.
 It was called the Ponte della Moneta, presumably because of the Mint that stood near its eastern entrance.

-The development and importance of the Rialto market on the eastern bank increased traffic on the floating bridge, so it was replaced in 1255 by a wooden bridge.
+The development and importance of the Rialto market on the eastern bank increased traffic on the floating bridge, so it was replaced in 1255 by a wooden structure.
 This structure had two inclined ramps meeting at a movable central section, that could be raised to allow the passage of taller boats.

-Maintenance was vital for the timber bridge.
+Maintenance was vital for the timber structure.
 It was partly burnt in the revolt led by Tiepolo in 1310.
 In 1444, it collapsed under the weight of a crowd watching a boat parade and again in 1524.

-The idea of rebuilding the bridge in stone was first proposed in 1503 and in 1551, the authorities tendered proposals for the renewal of the Rialto Bridge.
+The idea of rebuilding in stone was first proposed in 1503 and in 1551, the authorities tendered proposals for the renewal of the Rialto Bridge.
 Plans were submitted by famous architects, including Sansovino, Palladio and Vignola.
 All involved a classical approach with several arches; which after much consideration was judged to be inappropriate to the setting.

-LINKS
+LINKS (internalexternal)

 Please see my other posts in the “History and Architecture” category: History and Architecture category